fajarnugraha/draft-auto-scale/REQUIREMENT.md

 - **Implementation Requirements:**
     - **Proactive Scheduled Scaling:** The platform must support a scheduled scaling mechanism to pre-warm the environment.
 The number of container instances should be significantly increased *before* the sale begins to handle the anticipated load.
-    - **Reactive Scaling during the Event:** During the sale, the system must still be able to react to unexpected traffic spikes.
+    - **Reactive Scaling during the Event:** During the sale, the system must still be able to react to unexpected traffic spikes using a combination of resource and request-based metrics.
-        - **Threshold:** A reactive scale-up should be triggered if the average CPU utilization exceeds a sensible threshold (e.g., 75%).
+        - **Thresholds:** A reactive scale-up should be triggered if the average CPU utilization exceeds a sensible threshold (e.g., 75%) **OR** if request-based metrics like `requests-per-second` or `concurrent_connections` per instance exceed their targets.
         - **Time-to-React:** The time from when the threshold is breached to when new container instances are ready to serve traffic must be very short (e.g., under 2 minutes) to prevent service degradation.
         - **Scheduled Scale-Down:** To optimize costs, the system must automatically scale down to normal levels after the event is over.

 - **Special Considerations:**
     - **Threshold Rationale (75%):** This threshold provides a good balance.
 It indicates that the system is under significant load but leaves a 25% buffer to absorb momentary traffic spikes without immediately dropping requests, giving the autoscaler time to react.
+Using multiple metrics (e.g., CPU and RPS) provides a more robust scaling decision.
     - **Time-to-React Rationale (2 minutes):** For a high-stakes, short-lived event like a flash sale, a rapid response is critical.
 A 2-minute window from detection to readiness is an aggressive but necessary goal to prevent user abandonment.
 It forces the use of optimized container images and a cluster configured for fast node provisioning.
     - **Scale-Down Rationale (Scheduled):** A reactive scale-down is not used because the event has a predictable end time.
 A scheduled scale-down is more efficient, as it can terminate the expensive, high-capacity resources immediately after the sale concludes, rather than waiting for traffic to naturally decrease and a cooldown period to pass.